ikvk/imap_tools/README.rst

-all            True            ALL                     all, criteria by default uid            iter(str)|str   UID 1,2,17              corresponding to the specified unique identifier set header         H(str, str)*    HEADER "A-Spam" "5.8"   have a header that contains the specified str in the text gmail_label    str*            X-GM-LABELS "some_lbl"  have this gmail label.
+all            True            ALL                     all, criteria by default uid            iter(str)|str   UID 1,2,17              corresponding to the specified unique identifier set header         H(str, str)*    HEADER "A-Spam" "5.8"   have a header that contains the specified str in the text gmail_label    str*            X-GM-LABELS "label1"    have this gmail label.
 =============  ==============  ======================  =================================================================

 Server side search notes: